LBHackney-IT/Data-Platform-Playbook/docs/playbook/scheduling-liberator-glue-jobs.md

 - Select the workflow called `parking-liberator-data-workflow`, a diagram should appear at the bottom.

 - There should be a trigger (diamond shaped) labeled `trigger-liberator-jobs`.
-If this trigger doesn't exist follow [these steps](##creating-a-trigger-to-start-liberator-glue-jobs) to create it.
+  If this trigger doesn't exist follow [these steps](#creating-a-trigger-to-start-liberator-glue-jobs) to create it.

-- Click on the shape, then on the "Action" dropdown and select "Add jobs/crawlers to trigger".
+- Click on the trigger shape, then on the "Action" dropdown and select "Add jobs/crawlers to trigger".

 - Click on the "Jobs" tab.
 Find and select the job you just created.